MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 #### Color by value

-1. In this example, we're going to create a rule that will color the cells of event count by the value of this count.
+1. In this example, we're going to create a rule that will color the cells of event count on a gradient determined by the value of this count.
 Enter the following information:

     :::image type="content" source="media/dashboard-customize-visuals/color-by-value.png" alt-text="Screenshot of conditional formatting to color by value.":::